mjfinkel/mjfinkel.github.io/README.md

         <a href="https://www.youtube.com/watch?v=92hbzgzqRqo" target="_blank">Video</a> |
         <a href="https://www.therivalrygame.com/" target="_blank">"The Rivalry Edition" Website</a>
         <div>
-          Supplement for "The Rivalry Edition" yearly joint publication between The Michigan Daily and The Ohio State Lantern aimed at raising funds for operating costs.
+          Supplement for "The Rivalry Edition" yearly joint publication between The Michigan Daily and The Ohio State Lantern with stories about our schools' historic football rivalry.
+The work is also launched alongside a competitive fundraiser aimed at help us cover operating costs.
 The video segment highlights the many reasons to join or donate to The Michigan Daily.
         </div>
       </p>
       <p>